taohu07/taohu07.github.io/_news/announcement_4.md

 related_posts: false
 ---

-PhD student Ehsan Foroutan was awarded the 1st place prize of the Poster Presentation in 2023 SWAAG Annual Conference.
+:sparkles: PhD student Ehsan Foroutan was awarded the 1st place prize of the Poster Presentation in 2023 SWAAG Annual Conference.